SJTU-PLV/direct-refinement-popl24-artifact/README.md

 structure and source code of original CompCert [here](http://compcert.inria.fr/doc/index.html).
 Note that the most recent version of CompCertO has incorporated the (bare-bones) nominal memory model from Nominal CompCert[^1].
-This adoption only is orthogonal to our work.
+This adoption is orthogonal to our work.

-We demonstrate the formal proofs following the structure of our paper.
+We introduce the formal proofs mostly following the structure of our paper.
+A notable difference is that the formalized definition of direct refinement is introduced much later (at the end of 5.3) because the proofs are introduced in a bottom-up fashion.

-We first briefly present the background from CompCertO as described in Section 2.1 and Section 2.4.
+Below we first briefly present the background of CompCertO as described in Section 2.1.
 (for CompCert's block-based memory model (Section 2.1.1), see [common/Values.v](DirectRefinement/common/Values.v) and [common/Memory.v](DirectRefinement/common/Memory.v)).
-We then demonstrate the key definitions and theorems for building direct refinement (Section 3 and 4).
+We then demonstrate the key definitions and theorems for building the direct refinement (Section 3 and 4).
-Finally we discuss the examples of end-to-end verification using direct refinement (Section 5).
+Finally we discuss the examples of end-to-end verification using the direct refinement (Section 5).

 ### 5.1.
 Background: CompCertO (Section 2)